gtvj/jquery-accessible-modal/README.md

  **Please ensure you have tested the integration of this modal before release**.

+ ## Development machine setup

+ Here's the command to kick off PHP web server and open the page in Chrome

+* Clone this repo and run `npm start` (this just masks a Bash command to kick off a PHP server  and open Chrome)
- Note: GruntJS is available for any automation tasks you may need.
+* GruntJS is available for any automation tasks you may need (it is currently doing JSHint only)
+* `index.html` is the place to put anything you're expecting to be available in the host pages (i.e. jQuery has been added via a `<script>` tag)